Amsterdam….of course.

 And another book, but this is Delft ware from the Rijks Museum.
 I’ll take you there another time.

-If you want to write your own travelogue, all the tips and professional advice you need are here
+If you want to write your own travelogue, all the tips and professional advice you need are here.

-And if you like reading about travel, try Inside the Crocodile The Papua New Guinea Journal(also available as an ebook from your favourite supplier) and the ebook Journey In Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon
+And if you like reading about travel, try Inside the Crocodile The Papua New Guinea Journals (also available as an ebook from your favourite supplier) and the ebook Journey In Bhutan: Himalayan Trek in the Kingdom of the Thunder Dragon

 Fantastic pictures!
 I really enjoyed them!
 Did you regret not staying in the five star hotel?